 | Apples and pears | Portable, filling, and eaten with skin for fiber. | Very large fruit may count as more than one serving. |

 Fiber-rich fruit can also support fullness.
 Pairing fruit with plain Greek yogurt, nuts, seeds, cottage cheese, or a meal that includes protein may slow eating and reduce grazing.
-If you are looking at broader fiber choices, this resource on High-Fiber Foods for Diabetics may help.
+This does not make the fruit carbohydrate-free.
+It simply changes the meal context.

-Fruit does not need to be low carb to be useful.
+Fruit does not need to be very low carb to be useful.
 It needs to fit the meal.
 For example, half a banana with peanut butter may work better for one person than a large banana eaten alone.
-Another person may see no issue with a full banana after exercise.
+Another person may tolerate a full banana after exercise.
 Your pattern matters more than a generic ranking.

 Some fruit products are more concentrated than whole fruit.
 Dried fruit has less water, so a small amount can contain the carbohydrate of a much larger fresh portion.
 Raisins, dates, dried mango, and dried cranberries can add up quickly, especially when eaten from a bag.